 - R less than Dh and R+R1 less than Dt.

-Anyway, the maximum inclination is reduced to zero at Dt with drop radius R1, which is derived in the same manner as the build radius, R.
+Typically, the maximum inclination is reduced to zero at Dt with drop radius R1, derived in the same manner as the build radius, R.

 - KBTVD BG: Distance from the surface location to the KOP;

 - KBTVD AG: True vertical Depth of well (KBTVD);

 - B-D: Distance from KOP to the bottom of the hole (MD);